amethyst/specs/README.md

     type SystemData = (WriteStorage<'a, Pos>, ReadStorage<'a, Vel>);

     fn run(&mut self, (mut pos, vel): Self::SystemData) {
-        // The `.join()` combines multiple components,
+        // The `.join()` combines multiple component storages,
-        // so we only access those entities which have
+        // so we get access to all entities which have
-        // both of them.
-        for (pos, vel) in (&mut pos, &vel).join() {
+        // both a position and a velocity. for (pos, vel) in (&mut pos, &vel).join() {
             pos.0 += vel.0;
         }